Prepaid debit cards and other reloadable card options

-Prepaid credit and debit cards are secure, convenient and less risky than carrying cash.
-Here’s how to find the right one for you.
+Prepaid debit cards are secure, convenient and less risky than carrying cash.
+But they are way more limited than credit or debit cards.

-Types of prepaid cards in Australia include reloadable, multi-currency cards (designed for travelling), single-use Visa or Mastercard prepaid cards and prepaid cards for kids.
+Other types of prepaid cards in Australia include reloadable prepaid cards, gift cards, travel cards and prepaid cards for kids.

 TypeDescriptionReloadableCard costWhere to buy

 Travel money cards Designed to use overseas.
-Pre-load foreign currency / currencies and use it like a debit card to make purchases or withdraw cash.Yes$0 - $5Online and in-store at Australia Post
+Pre-load foreign currency / currencies and use it like a debit card to make purchases or withdraw cash.Yes$0 - $5Online at the Qantas Money website

 Kids cards Spriggy cardPocket money management for parents and kids.
 No cash withdrawals but designed to make purchases wherever cards are accepted.YesFees for card and monthly membership feesOnline with ZAAP or Spriggy